CSA Storage Strategies

 In the beginning, CSA deliveries tend to be quite small.
 This is because the growing season has just begun and the weather is still transitioning into full on summer.

 This is a great time to get accustomed to storing your CSA goodies.
-This will come in handy when the deliveries become bigger as the season progresses.
+When the deliveries become bigger, this is a great skill to have.

 When bringing home farm fresh produce, it is important to get on to storing them right away.
 Don’t just throw them in the fridge and sort them out over the next few days.
 Take the time to do it as soon as you get home.